Book of Acts

 Philip went down to a city in Samaria and proclaimed the Messiah there.

-38 how God anointed Jesus of Nazareth with the Holy Spirit and power, and how he went around doing good and healing all who were under the power of the devil, because God was with him.
+He went around doing good and healing all who were under the power of the devil, because God was with him.”

 While Peter was still speaking these words, the Holy Spirit came on all who heard the message.

 The believers who had come with Peter were astonished that the gift of the Holy Spirit had been poured out even on Gentiles.

 For they heard them speaking in tongues and praising God.